HZ-HBO-ICT/allegro/README.md

 ## Sample Data

-The seed script populates Lord of the Rings themed data:
+The seed script populates the example domain with Lord of the Rings themed data:

 - **3 Projects**: The Fellowship of the Ring, The Two Towers, The Return of the King
 - **4 Tags**: Men, Hobbits, Elves, Dwarves